CleanroomMC/Website/docs/groovy-script/mods/thermalexpansion/extruder.md

 ## Removing Recipes

-- Removes the given IIngredient input from the given Igneous Extruder mode, with `true` indicating sedimentary, and `false` indicating the normal recipe map:
+- Removes all recipes for the given type, with `true` indicating sedimentary, and `false` indicating the normal recipe map:

     ```groovy:no-line-numbers
-    mods.thermalexpansion.extruder.removeByInput(boolean, IIngredient)
+    mods.thermalexpansion.extruder.removeByType(boolean)
     ```

 - Removes the given IIngredient input from the given Igneous Extruder mode, with `true` indicating sedimentary, and `false` indicating the normal recipe map: